sean-smith/scale-out-computing-on-aws/docs/tutorials/integration-ec2-job-parameters.md

 - Description: Disable placement group
 - Allowed Values: `yes` `true` (case insensitive)
-- Example: `-l placement_group=True`: Instances will not use placement groups
+- Example: `-l placement_group=True`: Instances will use placement groups

 !!!info
     - Placement group is enabled by default as long as the number of nodes provisioned is greated than 1